Towards Ultrahigh Dimensional Feature Selection for Big Data: Efficient Subproblem Optimization

-\begin{remark} From Theorem \ref{thm:primal_dual}, we can efficiently solve the MKL subproblem (\ref{eq:fgssvm_MKL}) in its primal.
-Notice that in Algorithm \ref{Alg:cut_algo}, we need to calculate the dual variable $\ba$ to do the worst-case analysis.
-Fortunately, for the squared hinge loss and logistic loss, we can easily recover the dual variable $\ba$ via the training errors $\bxi$.
-However, this property does not hold for the hinge loss because the dual variables cannot be recovered from the primal variables. \end{remark}
+According to Theorem \ref{thm:primal_dual}, we can solve the {MKL} subproblem (\ref{eq:fgssvm_MKL}) in its primal form (\ref{eq:l21}) and recover $\ba^*$ to do the worst-case analysis based on $\bxi^*$ for the squared hinge loss and logistic loss, respectively.

-Once establishing the connection between the dual and primal form of {the} QCQP subproblem (\ref{eq:fgssvm_MKL}), we can solve its primal form (\ref{eq:l21}).
-Specifically, we can apply the accelerated proximal gradient (\textsf{APG}) method to efficiently solve it~\citep{Toh2009}.
-For the convenience of presentation, let $ \Omega(\ww) = \frac{1}{2}\left(\sum\limits_{t=1}^T {\|\ww_t\|}{}\right)^2$ and define
+Rather than solving (\ref{eq:fgssvm_MKL}), in this paper, we solve its primal form (\ref{eq:l21}) instead.
+For the convenience of presentation, we define \aje{the following:}

-Apparently, $F(\ww)$ is non-smooth and non-separable.
-The key procedure of \textsf{APG} is to construct the following quadratic approximation of $F(\ww)$ at the point $\v$ by